What ObamaCare Means for You, Your Family, and Your Business

 - I lost my job and with it my employer health insurance

 - Job loss accounts for a large proportion of the uninsured.
 Although anyone leaving a job is guaranteed the right to keep their health insurance for a year by COBRA, they would have to pay the full premiums themselves, which few unemployed people can afford to do.

 - Job loss is one of the changes that allow you to apply for health insurance outside the open enrollment period

 - Predicting your 2014 income would be difficult because you do not know how long it will be before you find a job, or what that job will pay.
-Use your present income level (since the month in which you lost your job).
-Then when you find a new job, or get alternative insurance (employer provided, Medicaid or Medicare) inform the Health Insurance Marketplace of the change.
-The IRS will calculate premium tax credits on a month by month basis, taking into account only those months you were without employer provided or other insurance.
+Use your present income level from the month in which you lost your job.
+Then when you find a new job or get alternative insurance, whether it is employer-provided, Medicaid or Medicare, inform the Health Insurance Marketplace of the change.
+The IRS will calculate premium tax credits on a month-by-month basis, taking into account only those months you were without employer-provided or other insurance.

 - You may qualify for Medicaid, though eligibility rules vary considerably from state to state.
 In about half the states childless adults are not eligible to claim Medicaid (unless pregnant or disabled)

 - Insurance is available through the Health Insurance Marketplace but may still not be affordable.
 The Marketplace will also tell you if you qualify for Medicaid.